Judy Fakes, Head Teacher of Arboriculture, Ryde College of TAFE, NSW

 Reported problems and background:

-Quite a number of Eucalypts in a two to three year old significant public place were showing signs of instability including leaning and socketing at the base.
+Quite a number of Eucalypts in a two to three-year-old significant public place were showing signs of instability including leaning and socketing at the base.
 The socketing was much worse in windy and wet conditions.
-A number of trees had been replaced due to blowing over in storms or development of an unacceptable lean.
-The trees had healthy canopies and good trunk calliper and taper.
-The trees were planted in groups two years prior to inspection from 100 litre bags into constructed beds at least 600 mm deep and at least 5 m wide by 20m long.
+A number of trees had been replaced due to blowing over in storms or the development of an unacceptable lean.
+The trees had healthy canopies and good trunk callipers and taper.
+The trees were planted in groups two years prior to inspection from 100-litre bags into constructed beds at least 600 mm deep and at least 5 m wide by 20m long.
 The beds appear as islands of trees within expanses of paving.
 The landscaping was part of a massive construction project in which the natural soils were removed and all pre-existing levels were changed.

 - The tree had developed some major surface roots away from the lean of the tree.

 - These surface roots were located between the granite mulch and the soil mix.